 [to read more about hosting effective virtual happy hours, read here]

-For one UK-based IT service company, LEAD.bot was such an initial hit that the CEO sent out donuts and coffee to all employees so more would be motivated to join the employee matching program.
+- Offer Appreciation Rewards: A successful example of an employee engagement tactic comes from a UK-based IT service company where LEAD.bot was an initial hit.
+The CEO sent out donuts and coffee to all employees as an appreciation reward, thus motivating more to join the employee matching program.

 How to Integrate LEAD.bot into Your Workplace

-After adding LEAD.bot to Microsoft Teams or Slack, all you need to do is create a coffee-matching channel/team and invite in LEAD.bot and your team members.
-Team members can also opt-in themselves and choose to join the channel or team.
+After adding LEAD.bot to Microsoft Teams or Slack, all you need to do is create a coffee-matching channel/team and invite LEAD.bot and your team members.
+Team members can also opt in themselves and choose to join the channel or team.

-If you use Slack, some fun name ideas for your Slack channel might be: #coffee-mate, #got-coffee, #lunchpals or #cappuccino.
-For more specific groups, the channel/team might be: #EngineerCoffee, #mochas-for-marketing, #lattes-in-los-angeles.
+If you use Slack, some fun name ideas for your Slack channel might be #coffee-mate, #got-coffee, #lunchpals or #cappuccino.
+For more specific groups, the channel/team can be #EngineerCoffee, #mochas-for-marketing, and #lattes-in-los-angeles.

 Each match will be introduced with icebreakers and conversation starters, so you can be sure your pairs won’t suffer through awkward silences.
-Plus, LEAD.bot collects feedback from a survey after each pair so you can be sure that these coffee dates are working for your team.
+What’s more?
+LEAD.bot collects feedback from a survey after each pair to ensure that these coffee dates are working for your team.